hiive/Zertz3D/README.md

 ### Testing

-The project includes a comprehensive test suite with **551 tests** covering game logic, notation systems, and board mechanics across all supported board sizes.
+The project includes a comprehensive test suite covering game logic, notation systems, and board mechanics across all supported board sizes.

 Run tests with pytest: